Abhicoder983/backendUsingDjango/README.md

 # backendUsingDjango
-This is my django backend work for the react project BEFORE RUNNING THIS RUN
+This is my django backend work for the react project BEFORE RUNNING THIS

     pip install django
 now comes in to the backend folder

     cd backend
 then in, languageProject